Mount Hasan: Eruption history

 The Quaternary activity gave rise to the Mesovolcano and Neovolcano, with the former centered between the two present-day summits.
 This volcano produced ignimbrites, lava domes and lava flows and eventually a caldera; it too has been dissected by faulting which probably also influenced the development of the volcano and its activity probably occurred between 1 and 0.15 million years ago.
 Finally, the Neovolcano grew within the caldera, producing various kinds of deposits; these include lava domes with accompanying pyroclastic flow deposits, breccia in the rim of the Mesovolcano caldera that probably formed through the interaction of intruding magma with water in the caldera, 700,000 years ago rhyolitic flows and ignimbrites accompanied by the formation of another, 4 × 5 km caldera, and finally andesitic lava flows and lava domes which form the two main summits.
+A major Plinian to sub-Plinian pumice-forming eruption took place 417,200 ± 20,500 years ago, forming the Belbaşhanı Pumice and deposited fallout over much of Central Anatolia.

-Small Mount Hasan is probably older as it is more heavily eroded while the morphology of Big Hasan Dagi is fresher although its pyroclastic flow deposits are heavily incised.
+Small Mount Hasan is probably older as it is more heavily eroded while the morphology of Big Hasandağ is fresher although its pyroclastic flow deposits are heavily incised.
 Dates of 33,000 and 29,000 years ago have been obtained on the summit domes and ages of 66,000±7,000 years on the most recent monogenetic volcano south of Mount Hasan.
+Explosive eruptions took place 28,900 ± 1,500 and 13,500 ± 1,500 years ago.
 Tephras found in the Konya plain and in a lake of the Turkish Lakes Region have been attributed to Mount Hasan.
 The debris flow from Mount Hasan occurred 150,000-100,000 years ago and a number of lava flows were emplaced during the last 100,000 years.

 Holocene and present activity

 Eruptions occurred 8,970 ± 640, 8,200, less than 6,000 years ago and 0 ± 3,000 years ago; the first emplaced pumice on the summit, the penultimate of these formed a lava dome on the northern flank while the last formed a lava flow on Mount Hasan's western foot.
 A shift in archeological sites around Mount Hasan may be linked to the older eruptions.
+There is no evidence of historical eruptions of the volcano.